Varsity Line: Rationalisation and extensive section closures

 If development of passenger business on the line had been envisaged in 1955, that too was suddenly reversed, and in 1959 closure of the entire route was considered.
 However the introduction of diesel multiple unit passenger trains in that year substantially reduced operating costs, and the closure idea was rescinded.
 In the Beeching Report of 1963, retention of the line was recommended, with only minor curtailment, but in December 1963 closure was once again put forward, as income was only a little over half of operating expenses.
 Closure was approved, and most local freight facilities were withdrawn on 18 April 1966.

 Following public protest, passenger operation on the central section between Bedford and Bletchley was retained (and continues in use as the Marston Vale Line).
 Delay in arranging substitute bus services resulted in the passenger closure of the remainder being deferred to 1 January 1968.
 The line from Bedford (Goldington Power Station) to the junction at Cambridge was closed completely; the wartime marshalling yard at Swanbourne was closed in March 1967.

 The Buckingham branch closed to passengers on 7 September 1964 and to goods on 5 December 1966.

 In 1967, the line between Bicester and Oxford was closed to passengers and, in October 1973, reduced to single track.
 Following that time, for some years the chief use of the line was as a connection from Aylesbury via Claydon LNE Junction to Bletchley for stone trains, refuse trains from the Bristol area, and empty passenger stock movements.
 The freight-only section between Bicester and Bletchley was mothballed by Trainload Freight in 1993 following the closure of the ARC roadstone terminal at Wolverton.
 Until earlier that year, there had been up to three limestone workings from Whatley to Wolverton, plus the daily Avon- binliner but this had been re-routed via London and Aylesbury.
 The fertiliser flow from Ince and Elton to had ended due to changing modal distribution.
 The Oxford-Bicester section remained open for freight traffic to Bicester Central Ordnance Depot and the reinitated passenger service.

-Revitalisation and renewal, East West Rail
+East West Rail

 Dilapidated condition of the track (February 2006), looking towards road bridge between Newton Longville and Whaddon (51.978387, -0.786477).

-After the partial closure, portions of the route continued as the Oxford–Bicester line and the Marston Vale line.
-Beginning in 2015, work to revitalise and renew the route began; it hoped that the two university cities will be connected by rail again (as the East West Main Line) before the end of the 2030s.
+After the partial closure, portions of the route continued as the Oxford–Bicester line and the Bletchley –Bedford Marston Vale line.
+Beginning in 2015, work to re-establish the route began; it hoped that the two university cities will be connected by rail again (as the East West Main Line) before the end of the 2030s.